-- A member organisation or representative thereof, making a contribution which is designated as such in writing to an IoTSF collaborative project or works (“Contribution”), grants IoTSF a worldwide, irrevocable, nonexclusive, non-transferable, royalty-free and sub-licensable copyright license to reproduce, create derivative works, distribute, display and, perform the Contribution(s) solely for the purposes of IoTSF developing, publishing and distributing best practices or specification documents incorporating Contribution(s) to which such Contribution(s) was submitted.
+- A Member (individual or representative of a member organisation), making a contribution which is designated as such in writing to an IoTSF collaborative project or works (“Contribution”), grants IoTSF a worldwide, irrevocable, nonexclusive, non-transferable, royalty-free and sub-licensable copyright license to reproduce, create derivative works, distribute, display and, perform the Contribution(s) solely for the purposes of IoTSF developing, publishing and distributing best practices or specification documents incorporating Contribution(s) to which such Contribution(s) was submitted.

 - In such cases, where the Contribution implies the use of IPR owned by the Contributing Member in a practical application based on it, or a derivative document, the Member will declare such IPR to IoTSF as soon as possible prior to the publication of any recommended best practice or specification document based in whole or in part on the Contribution.